ty7swkr/cppurcu/README.md

 *Objects that are still referenced elsewhere cannot be reclaimed and remain in the queue.*

 **Parameters:**
-- `wait_until_execution` (optional): If true, constructor waits until the reclaimer thread starts.
+- `wait_until_execution` (optional): If true, constructor waits until the reclaimer_thread starts.
 If false, returns immediately.
 - `reclaim_interval` (optional, default: 10000μs = 10ms): Interval for periodic scanning of the reclaim queue.
-  - If > 0μs: Scans periodically at the specified interval, in addition to notifications.
+  - If interval > 0μs: Scans periodically at the specified interval, in addition to notifications.
-  - If 0μs: Notification-only mode.
+  - If interval is 0μs: Notification-only mode.
 Scans only when push() is called.
 Not recommended - may delay reclamation if updates are infrequent.

 #### Methods